 Rabbi Yaakov Kier

 Rabbi Yaakov Kier moved to Miami in 2014 to join Bais Medrash Zichron Ezra and work alongside his Rabbeim who were so influential to his own growth years before.
-Rabbi Kier learned in the Rabbinical Seminary of America for fourteen years, where he received his semicha, before becoming the R”M of the Bais Medrash of Yeshiva Tiferes Yisroel in Brooklyn for five years.
+Rabbi Kier learned in Yeshiva Chofetz Chaim for fourteen years, where he received his semicha, before becoming the R”M of the Bais Medrash of Yeshiva Tiferes Yisroel in Brooklyn for five years.
 In addition, Rabbi Kier taught a popular advanced shiur in Mesivta Chofetz Chaim of Queens.

-In his role as R”M of Bais Medrash Zichron Ezra, Rabbi Kier helps create an atmosphere of growth and hasmada in the Bais Medrash.
-He oversees the 12th grade Bais Medrash program, encouraging a seamless transition for the talmidim from a high school student to a Bais Medrash bachur.
-Recognized for his depth of learning as well as his ability to relate to each talmid, he guides his talmidim on their own path to becoming a true Ben Torah.
+In his dual role as R”M of the Yeshiva and Rosh Kollel of the Yeshiva’s Kollel Mechanchim Zichron Yitzchok Isaac, Rabbi Kier helps create an atmosphere of Torah growth and hasmada in the Yeshiva.
+Rabbi Kier helped expand the Mechanchim Kollel and continues to enable our dedicated Rebbeim to learn b’iyun with much hislahavas.
+In addition, he oversees the 12th grade honors shiur, encouraging a seamless transition for the talmidim from a high school student to a Bais Medrash bachur.
+Recognized for his depth of learning as well as his ability to relate to learners at every level, he guides his talmidim on their own path to becoming a true Ben Torah.
 Rabbi Kier is also well-known for his popular Sunday morning community halacha shiur, Rise and Learn, in memory of Rabbi Sharfman zt”l.

 Rabbi Ephraim Palgon